AN MOA PODCAST

 Ed Housewright

 Ed Housewright spent more than 25 years as an award-winning reporter for The Dallas Morning News, covering government, politics, health care, religion, education, sports and other topics.
-His five books include three on the history of the Dallas Cowboys.
-100 Things Cowboys Fans Should Know & Do Before They Die, with a foreword by Tony Dorsett, will be re-issued in fall 2015.
+His five books include three on the history of the Dallas Cowboys, including "100 Things Cowboys Fans Should Know & Do Before They Die," with a foreword by Tony Dorsett.

 Mike Welch likes small bikes and he cannot lie (RitS)